 The specifics — expectations, requirements, financial awards and contract terms (e.g., 9, 10, or 12 months) — for each GA vary depending on the office.
 Please review the job descriptions posted below to understand each position's details before submitting an application.

-To apply for one or more of the positions listed below, please click on the Apply Here button to the right.
-You will be asked for a cover letter, resume, contact information for three references, and for information related to your anticipated/current graduate program of study at Mississippi State University.
-In addition, you will be asked to designate the types of GAships for which you would like to be considered.
+To apply for one or more of the positions, please click the "Apply Here" button to the right and submit a cover letter, résumé, contact information for three references and details related to your anticipated/current graduate program.
+In addition, please specify the types of GAs you are interested in.

-Job descriptions and availability are listed below for the 2020-2021 academic year.
+Job descriptions and availability are listed below for the 2023-2024 academic year.
 Please check back regularly for updates.